-How to Prevent Common Kitchen and Bath Plumbing Problems
+How to Prevent Kitchen and Bathroom Plumbing Problems

 Your kitchen and bathroom depend on the functionality of your plumbing system.
 But as any homeowner knows, a lot can go wrong: clogs, leaks, water backup, leaky valves.
 Any of these could create havoc throughout the system, sometimes leading to costly water damage to your home.
 Follow a few smart preventive steps to help keep plumbing in good working order: